 Here are some explanations:

 1) Nobody in Italy would ask you if you want your espresso “to go”.
-The espresso to go exists served in special cups with a lid, but it’s very uncommon.
+Espresso to go exists served in special cups with a lid, but it’s very uncommon.
 An espresso takes 5 minutes at most to drink, generally while standing at the bar and would get cold if consumed any later.

 2) The grinder has a dispenser that produces the exact amount of coffee for a single shot.
 Since quantity is extremely important for the end result, it’s not something that you want to mess with (too much coffee would give a thick cream that would come out so slowly to get cold before you have a chance to drink it; too little coffee would give a lighter tasting coffee without any creaminess).
 The dispenser operates correctly only when filled with freshly ground coffee; if almost empty, then you’ll have to bang on the lever to get every last bit out, losing control of the quantity.